Home > Heating > When Should You Actually Use Emergency Heat?

 The difference in efficiency is stark.
 Your heat pump is a master of leverage, often operating at 300% to 400% efficiency because it transfers existing heat instead of creating it.
 Emergency heat, by contrast, is only 100% efficient.
 That means for every one unit of electrical energy it consumes, it produces exactly one unit of heat.
 While that might sound okay, it pales in comparison to your heat pump’s ability to move three or four units of heat for the same single unit of energy.
 This fundamental difference is why your heat pump is the hero of your winter energy bills, and emergency heat is the expensive backup player.

-The Long-Term Cost of Relying on It
+The Hidden Costs of Relying on Emergency Heat

 Relying on emergency heat is a costly mistake.
 It’s meant for worst-case scenarios when your heat pump is broken or during extreme, prolonged cold snaps where it can’t keep up.
 Running your home on emergency heat is incredibly expensive compared to using your heat pump.
 It also puts a strain on your electrical system and can mask underlying problems that could get worse over time.
 Instead of using it as a crutch, treat it as a signal to call for help.
 Investing in regular upkeep through service maintenance programs can prevent the issues that force you to use emergency heat in the first place, saving you a fortune in the long run.

-Busting Common Emergency Heat Myths
+Common Emergency Heat Myths, Debunked

 The emergency heat setting on your thermostat can feel like a mystery.
 When do you use it?
 What does it even do?
 This confusion has led to a lot of myths that can end up costing you money and putting unnecessary strain on your HVAC system.
 Many homeowners see that little “EM Heat” switch and assume it’s a turbo button for extra warmth on the coldest days, but that’s not its purpose at all.
 Understanding the difference between how your heat pump normally operates and what emergency heat is for is key to keeping your home comfortable and your energy bills in check.
 Let’s clear up some of the most common misconceptions so you can feel confident managing your home’s heat this winter and know exactly when—and when not—to flip that switch.